gchq/stroom-docs/content/en/docs/HOWTOs/General/ExplorerManagementHowTo.md

 {{< screenshot "HOWTOs/v6/UI-ExplorerMgmt-13.png" >}}Stroom UI CreateReferenceFeed - Organise Resources - finished{{< /screenshot >}}

 Note that when a folder contains child objects this is indicated by a folder icon with an arrow to the left of the folder.
-Whether the arrow is pointing right or down indicates whether or not the folder is expanded.
+Whether the arrow is pointing right {{< stroom-icon "tree-closed.svg" "Tree branch closed">}} or down {{< stroom-icon "tree-open.svg" "Tree branch open">}} indicates whether or not the folder is expanded.

 {{< screenshot "HOWTOs/v6/UI-ExplorerMgmt-14.png" >}}Stroom UI CreateReferenceFeed - Organise Resources - finished{{< /screenshot >}}